UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

   - Add a directory under `docker/launch-profiles/`
   - Add a `launching.py` file that launches your ROS nodes inside your new profile directory
   - Fill out the `launching.py` file with the nodes you want to launch.
+  - The directory you created will be mounted under `/robot/launch-profile/` at launch.
+This is a great place to store configuration files, URDFs, and other specifics for your launch profile.

+## Container Structure

+### `/robot` Director

+The `/robot` directory is where your source code lives after building the container.
+You can find your:
+ - `pkgs/` directory
+ - `build/`, `install/` from the colcon build

+A directory pointing towards the launch profile chosen in `docker/launch <launch profile>` is mounted under `/robot/launch-profile/`.

+For saving persistent data, `/robot/persistent` is mounted to `.docker_volumes/ros-nodes/` on your local machine.

+### `/ros-git-deps/` Directory

+In the `Dockerfile`, there's a section for adding ROS packages that aren't available in the ROS package index.
+These are added as git dependencies.
+The `ros-git-deps/` directory is where these packages are cloned to, and built.

 ## Project Structure

 ### `pkgs/`